AlecThomson/arrakis/docs/source/install.rst

 Installation
 ------------

 The full python package can be installed using `pip`.

-To make life easier, both the Python and other dependencies can be installed using conda.
+A small number of compiled packages are required (CASA and MongoDB).
+To make life easier, both the Python and other dependencies can be installed using `conda`.

-First, ensure you have `anaconda <https://www.anaconda.com/products/individual/>`_ or `miniconda <https://docs.conda.io/en/latest/miniconda.html/>`_ installed.
+First, ensure you have  `conda <https://github.com/conda-forge/miniforge>`_ installed (miniforge is recommended).

 .. tip::
     I strongly recommend using `mamba <https://github.com/mamba-org/mamba>`_ to install the dependencies.
 Mamba is essentially a compiled and parallelized version of conda.
 It will greatly speed up your installation.